tehmoth/smolder/README.md

     $ smolder --daemon --conf /home/smolder/main/smolder.conf

+or run as a PSGI application:

+    $ plackup bin/smolder.psgi

 Now you can submit reports by executing your tests using the `--archive` option of the `prove` utility: